-Employment opportunities exist in publishing, writing and media but also in sectors such as government, public relations and business where communication skills and critical thinking are highly valued (complementing this major with relevant courses may contribute to employability in these areas).
+Graduates of this major are sought for their aforementioned skills in various creative industries such as publishing, advertising, and the media, as well as in different levels of government where communication and critical thinking skills are highly valued.
 Further study in the form of Honours can enhance career opportunities in teaching, higher education and law, also providing skills that render graduates eligible for government graduate programs.

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of Honours, Research Higher Degrees (RHD), Postgraduate Coursework programs and additional study options available.
 These options may also be useful for specialising in a particular area, or to stimulate career change.
-Some of the future options following the major in english include:
+Some of the future options following the English and Creative Writing major include:

 As the global job sector can be competitive, it is of great advantage to complete a post-graduate qualification, particularly by independent research (such as Masters by Research, or PhD).
 See examples of research areas within this discipline here.

-The following list provides some example jobs for the English major.
-Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.
+The following list provides some example jobs available to graduates majoring in English and Creative Writing.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 - Broadcast Journalist